 -

 Trapping Experiments: Trapping experiments involve adding a reagent to the reaction mixture that will selectively react with the intermediate to form a stable product.
 This product can then be isolated and identified, providing evidence for the existence of the intermediate.
 The choice of trapping agent will depend on the nature of the intermediate and the reaction conditions.
-For example, if you suspect the formation of a carbocation intermediate, you could add a nucleophile as a trapping agent.
+As an example, if you suspect the formation of a carbocation intermediate, you could add a nucleophile as a trapping agent.

 -